aniamirjanyan/TMOB-task/README.md

 ```
 $ influx
 > show databases
-> use <dbname>
+> use db                          # database name is declared in the code
-> select * from <measurement>
+> select * from <cpu_mem>         # measurement name is declared in the code
 ```

 **3. Visualization**

 * Grafana Login

-In order to login into Grafana you should open your browser and type the following
+In order to login into Grafana you should open your browser and type the following (in case of using grafana on another server use ipaddress:3000)
 ```
 localhost:3000
 ```